agsb/immu/Details.md

 ```

-_"Explain all that", said the Mock Turtle.
-“Alice's Adventures in Wonderland”, Lewis Carrol*_
+_"Explain all that", said the Mock Turtle.“, Lewis Carol, "Alice's Adventures in Wonderland"_

 The code above only executes jumps when references to primitives words.